Choosing Fireworks: Funeral Fireworks & Ashes Scattering

 Several options are available if you want to celebrate the life of a loved one with some fireworks or to scatter their ashes.

-If you’ve recently suffered a bereavement then firstly our condolences.
-It’s not an easy time and we appreciate that it can feel overwhelming with the number of things you need to sort out and arrange.
-When it comes to the fireworks, you have a number of options which we will run through below.
+If you’ve recently suffered a bereavement then firstly my condolences.
+It’s not an easy time and I appreciate that it can feel overwhelming with the number of things you need to sort out and arrange.
+When it comes to the fireworks, you have a number of options which I will run through below.

 Scattering ashes in a firework